This is my own adaptation of this classic recipe.

 1 tablespoon chopped basil salt and cracked pepper, to taste

 Cooking Time: Approximately 1 hour

 Directions: Wash chicken and season with salt and pepper.
 Boil in stock pot until done.
 Remove chicken, cool, and de-bone.
 Save stock.
 Cut chicken into bite-sized pieces.
 Cut the Andouille into ½ inch slices and set aside.
 Begin roux with oil and flour.
 Carefully darken to dark brown without burning.
 Add onion, celery, bell pepper, and garlic to soften.
 Add stock, Rotel tomatoes, and spices.
 Simmer for approximately one hour.
 Sauté okra in small amount of oil to soften.
 Add to the stock pot.
 Cook sausage in skillet or oven and add to stock.
 Cook another ½ hour or so.
 Lastly, add chicken, green onions, and parsley.
 Simmer until chicken is warm.
 Serve gumbo over rice with some fresh cut green onions and a little Filé for garnish.

 Note: Filé is ground sassafras used to thicken and flavor Creole dishes.

 Many bed and breakfast innkeepers are constantly looking for breakfast recipes that will “wow” their guests.
 After all, “breakfast” is half the name of a bed and breakfast!
 Here is a recipe that will make your guests feel like royalty.

-The Caldwell House in Abbeville, Louisiana is fortunate to have on its staff cookbook author Gretchen Frith.
+This recipe reprinted with approval from Gretchen Frith.
 This is one of the recipes in Gretchen’s cookbook, The “Bleep” My Family Eats, which contains not only breakfasts but other foods, as well.
-Gretchen has kindly shared her recipe with us:

 3 1/4 cups flour